35 Creative Banana Peel Uses You Shouldn’t Throw Away

 Rubbing the inside of a banana peel on tarnished silver helps lift the dullness, leaving pieces looking brighter with a quick buff from a soft cloth.
 It works best as a gentle polish rather than a deep cleaner.

-Inside a banana peel contains natural oils, potassium, and mild acids that can help neutralize oxidation from silver surfaces.
+The inside of a banana peel contains natural oils, potassium, and mild acids that can help neutralize oxidation on silver surfaces.
 It won’t restore heavily tarnished antique silver the way a dedicated silver polish will.
 It can leave a slight residue if you don’t buff thoroughly afterward.

 If you want to try it: